Have you ever driven from Dublin to Galway in three days?

 The cruise, voted number 1 on TripAdvisor, takes 90 minutes.

-Sailings take place between Easter and Halloween each year.
+Sailings from Athlone Castle take place between May and October each year and are only available on specific dates and times.
 You can enjoy live commentary, as well as access to a snack shop and a bar.

-Tickets can be purchased on the ship or before you board on the website.
+Tickets can be purchased online or the day of the cruise, but be sure to check the website beforehand as sailings are weather- and water level-dependent.
 Admission is €30 for adults, €15 for children, and €100 for a family of seven.

 Clonmacnoise is a must-see on your Dublin to Galway in three days journey.